diegomics/VGP1.6_tutorial/updated_workflow/DNAnexus_workflow_1.6.md

 Copy the last version of the **scaffold_4_salsa** workflow from VGP tools into your project as explained before.
 The workflow performs the following steps:

-1. Align the HiC reads using the Arima mapping pipeline
+1. Align the _HiC reads_ using the Arima mapping pipeline
-2. Run Salsa2 on aligned reads and the s2.fasta.gz scaffold
+2. Run _Salsa2_ on aligned reads and the `s2.fasta.gz` scaffolds file
-3. Concatenate the output with the Haplotigs from FALCON Unzip
+3. Concatenate the output with the _Haplotigs_ from _FALCON Unzip_

 ![New Salsa workflow](https://github.com/lunfardista/VGP1.6_tutorial/blob/master/updated_workflow/images/new_salsa_workflow.png)